EduardoZepeda/coffee-bytes-hugo/content/posts/docker-compose-tutorial-con-comandos-en-gnu-linux/index.en.md

     - "80:8000"
 ```

-In the above code the port 80 of our machine will correspond to the port 80 of our machine.
-port 8000 of the container.
+In the code above, port 80 of our machine will correspond to port 8000 of the container.
 Remember, HOST:CONTAINER.

 We can also specify the udp or tcp protocol.